 EVIDENCE OF MEETING THE STANDARD Foothill College is committed to hiring highly qualified faculty, classified staff, and administrators.
-The College employs equitable, transparent hiring processes and procedures, and advertises open positions in multiple venues to attract candidates committed to the institution's mission and goals.
-Hiring procedures for all employees are clearly outlined in District board policy and administrative procedure [III.A.1_01].
-Reviews of hiring policies and procedures are conducted in collaboration among the District Diversity and Equity Advisory Committee (DDEAC), the Human Resources Advisory Committee (HRAC), and the Chancellor's Advisory Committee (CAC) as part of the participatory governance process [III.A.1_02].
+The College employs equitable, transparent hiring process and procedures, and advertises open positions in multiple venues, such as academic publications and websites, to attract candidates committed to the institutions's mission and goals, which are stated on all job postings.
+Hiring procedures for all employees are clearly outlined in District Board Policy and Administrative Procedure [III.A.1_01].
+Reviews of hiring policies and procedures are conducted in collaboration among the District Diversity and Equity Advisory Committee (DDEAC), the Human Resources Advisory Committee

+(HRAC), and the Chancellor's Advisory Committee (CAC) as part of the participatory governance process [III.A.1_02].